-Staff spoken with commented that Mountview Retreat was a good place to work and that they were supported in their role by the manager.
-The staff advised that there was good teamwork and that everyone worked well together for the benefit of the residents.
+Staff spoken with commented that Mantlin Cottage was a good place to work and that they were supported in their role by the manager.
+The staff described the home like a family situation where the needs of the residents always come first.
+One comment was: "It's a family within a family; everyone gets on well in here; it's full of characters."